 It is important that all staff stay informed and accounted for during an emergency event.
-The Click or tap here to enter text. has established procedures for contacting and accounting for employees, including their operating status, in the event of an emergency.
+The [School Division] has established procedures for contacting and accounting for employees, including their operating status, in the event of an emergency.
 Accountability information is reported to Human Resources as soon as possible to ensure that all division staff members are accounted for.
 Employees are expected to remain in contact with their direct supervisor during any facility closure or relocation situation.
 School staff will report directly to their school administrators for information and assignments.
 The division will provide staff with guidance to maintain essential functions during an emergency through any of the following methods: